 Shabda Research is not about speculating on the meaning of Vedic texts, or supplanting it with other ideas.
 The philosophy of consciousness is not up for speculation or modification.
 It is already perfect and complete.
 It has to be realized by experience, and it has been taught in Vedic texts.
 To understand these texts, we might need to (a) analyze statements from diverse texts, (b) study the conclusions received from the tradition, (c) ensuring that the explanation covers all aspects of material and spiritual experience.
 This process is not “research” in the traditional sense.
 It is rather “scriptural study”.

 However, research might often be needed to apply these principles to a specific subject, which are presently reductionist.
 For example, the abovesaid principles of meaning, logic, counting, and interaction have to be applied to molecules while doing chemistry, to societies and organizations while doing sociology, and to planets, while doing cosmology.
 The “research” pertains to the differences between the domains under study and how to view those diverse domains in terms of the common principles.

-This research involves the traditionally well-acknowledged principles of empirical observations, comparisons, and contrasts to alternative models, identifying the shortcomings of various models, and the pros and cons of thinking in different ways.
-In one sense, we are not researching the nature of truth at all — that nature is already presented in the Vedic texts.
-In another sense, we are researching how to apply that truth to understand and explain what we do not yet understand (in terms of that model or theory of reality).
-Shabda Research differs from traditional research in this respect.
+This research can use observations, empirical data, rational arguments, contrasts to other models, and the pros and cons of various ideas.
+However, we are not researching the nature of truth — that is already present in the Vedic texts.
+We are rather researching how to apply that truth to better understand and explain what we do not yet understand, and cannot understand, through reductionist models.